K-PaaS/application-platform-guide-eng/install/service/pipeline.md

 ```

 ## <div id='3'/> 3.
 Manage and request for deployment pipeline services
-If you register and disclose the distribution pipeline service through the PaaS-TA operator portal, you can request for and use the service through the PaaS-TA user portal.
+If you register and disclose the distribution pipeline service through the K-PaaS AP operator portal, you can request for and use the service through the K-PaaS AP user portal.

 ### <div id='3.1'/> 3.1.
 Service Broker Registration

-Once the deployment of the deployment pipeline service pack has been completed, you must first register the deployment pipeline service broker to use the service pack on the PAAS-TA Portal.
+Once the deployment of the deployment pipeline service pack has been completed, you must first register the deployment pipeline service broker to use the service pack on the K-PaaS AP Portal.
 When registering as a service broker, you must be logged in as a user who can register a service broker on an open cloud platform.

 - Check the list of service brokers.